-The presentation consisted of four elements: a large size painting that entirely covers the walls, bean bag sculptures and a curtain which divides the stand diagonally.
-The fourth element was an autobiographical text published in book format.
-It portrays a disturbingly overwhelming scenario which is visualized in the wall installation.
-The psychedelic painting is a fragmented portrait which depicts a mandala made of eyes, hands and geometrical patterns.
-Many other references of her past emerge in the painting: African tribal art, intuitive forms, subconscious and dreamy-like images, colourful ornaments.
+The presentation consists of four elements: a painting that entirely spans the walls, bean bag sculptures and a curtain which diagonally divides the stand.
+The fourth element is an autobiographical text published in book format.
+The painting, a fragmented portrait depicting a mandala made of eyes, hands and geometrical patterns, portrays a disturbingly overwhelming scenario which is visualized as a wall installation.
+Many references to her past emerge in the painting: African tribal art, intuitive forms and colourful ornaments.
 The curtain is made out of tiny plastic beads obtained from recycled flip-flops, depicting geometric shapes.

-Flip-flops are a frequent marine pollutant found alongside the coast of the Indian Ocean in Kenya.
-In 2005 in Kenya Mann worked with conservationist Julie Church, who started a project to promote the recycling of this waste and today there are several artisans in Kenya working with this recycled material.
-An immense quantity and variety of flip-flops are collected, cleaned and cut into small beads.
-Zora Mann strings these beads into a mosaic like drawing.
-Eye-shaped pillows were placed in the middle of the booth to allow people to sit down and immerse themselves into this bizarre and introspective scenario.
-On each pillow there was a copy of Mann’s autobiographical text, “The daughter of the Easter egg”, which was published in paperback format.
-In the middle of the book there is a short text, while the rest of the pages were left blank.
-This book is deliberately left almost empty as it was the installation that offered the full imaginary scenario of the artist’s being.
+In 2005, Mann worked with conservationist Julie Church, who started a project to promote the recycling of flip flops, a frequent marine pollutant found alongside the coast of the Indian Ocean in Kenya.
+Today there are several artisans in Kenya working with this recycled material – an immense quantity and variety of flip-flops are collected, cleaned and cut into small beads.
+Zora Mann strings these beads into a mosaic-like curtain.
+Eye-shaped pillows are placed in the middle of the booth to allow people to sit down and immerse themselves into the installation.
+On each pillow is a copy of Mann’s autobiographical text, “The Daughter of the Easter Egg”, published in paperback format.
+The middle of the book includes a short text, while the rest of the pages are left blank.
+This book is deliberately left almost empty as it is the installation that offers the full imaginary scenario of the artist’s being.